Reaping the Benefits of Bundling under High Production Costs: Numerical Experiments

+We compare four pricing schemes---PC, PB, BSP, and PBDC and consider $n$ from $2$ up to $6$, which captures the range of experiments in \cite{CLS08}.
 For each combination of the $3$ cost scenarios, $5$ demand distributions, and $5$ options for $n$, we randomly generate $200$ instances, resulting in $15000$ total instances. \cite{CLS08} were able to discretize the parameter space for each combination and generate $220$ instances in a grid.
-While generating instances in a grid is more reliable than generating instances randomly, we simply have too many combinations, because we allow costs to vary independently, allow for larger $n$, and in the case of Normal distributions, also allow variances to vary independently.
-Our randomized approach has the advantage of being scalable, and not depending on the exact grid chosen.
-Furthermore, we have verified that $200$ instances per combination is enough, in that repeating the experiments does not cause the reported observations to change by any significance.
+While generating instances in a grid is more reliable, we have too many combinations to do so, since we allow costs to vary independently.
+Our randomized approach also has the advantage of not depending on the exact grid of parameters chosen.